d-eathrow/anonymousland/_items/Another guide.md

 It is best to plan your route in advance and have several backup routes.

 A small tracker can be placed anywhere on your vehicle without your knowledge, to detect this you can switch your radio to "AM" and go from there.
-To protect against this, you can buy a signal jammer.
+To protect against this, you can buy a signal jammer **(this might not be legal within your jurisdiction, please check your laws before proceeding).**
 It is advisable to remove any electronic equipment on your vehicle.

 For additional protection, you may: